The Game (2021 TV series)

-The Game is an American comedy drama television revival series based on The CW/BET 2006 series of the same name.
-The series premiered on Paramount+ on November 11, 2021.
+The Game is an American comedy drama television series created by Mara Brock Akil.
+It premiered on Paramount+ on November 11, 2021 as a revival and sequel series based on her 2006–2015 series of the same name which aired on The CW and then BET.
+In June 2023, the series was canceled after two seasons.

-In February 2022, the series was renewed for a second season which premiered on December 15, 2022.

 Premise

 The series relocates from San Diego to Las Vegas and sees new players offer a modern-day examination of Black culture through the prism of American pro football.
 The team tackles issues like racism, sexism, classism and more as they fight for fame, fortune, respect and love – all while trying to maintain their souls as they each play The Game.